nesbtesh/Boostrap-Daterange-Picker-CSS/README.md

 ## Why?

 If you are not using [Bootsrap](http://getbootstrap.com/) for your project but you like using the [Date Range Picker](https://github.com/dangrossman/bootstrap-daterangepicker) you can now use this css file containing all the CSS elements from Boostrap used in the Date Range Picker.

 ## Getting Started

-Add the file to your CSS path, and then add the following reference to your header tag.
+You first need to add the add [Moment.js](https://github.com/dangrossman/bootstrap-daterangepicker/blob/master/moment.min.js), [daterangepicker.js](https://github.com/dangrossman/bootstrap-daterangepicker/blob/master/daterangepicker.js), and [daterangepicker.css](https://github.com/dangrossman/bootstrap-daterangepicker/blob/master/daterangepicker.css).
+Lastly add this repo CSS file to your CSS path, and then add the following reference to your header tag.

 ```HTML
 	<link href="css/bootsrap-date-range-picker.css" rel="stylesheet"></link>